-6.4 = substantially increase water-use frameworks, and significantly reduce efficiency across all sectors and ensure their release to air, water and soil in sustainable withdrawals and supply of order to minimize their adverse impair freshwater to address water scarcity on human health and the environme and substantially reduce the number of people suffering from water scarcity.
+6.4 = substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity.

 12.2 = achieve the sustainable management and efficient use of natural resources.